sno2/async_function/README.md

 // credits: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncFunction
 ```

 Obviously, this is a little bit of nasty code that everyone may not want to have to include every time you need the `AsyncFunction` class.
 Therefore, I have created this Deno module to give you the `AsyncFunction` class just by importing it from the Deno third-party modules registry.

+## Usage

-Here is how you can get it working:
+Here is how you can import the `AsyncFunction` class:

 ```ts
 import { AsyncFunction } from "http://deno.land/x/async_function/mod.ts";